piotrwitek/react-redux-typescript-scripts/README.md

 ```

 ### ESLint
-> NOTE: This package will install necessary dependencies for you (`eslint` + parser and plugin from `@typescript-eslint`) so you don't need to do it in your project.
+> NOTE: This package will install all the necessary dependencies for you except `eslint` so please include it in your project dependencies.

 #### .eslintrc
 ```ts